openresty/lua-nginx-module/README.markdown

     Set-Cookie: b=4; path=/

 in the response headers.
-Only array-like tables are accepted.

-Note that, for those standard headers that only accepts a single value, like `Content-Type`, only the last element in the (array) table will take effect.
-So
+Only Lua tables are accepted (Only the last element in the table will take effect for standard headers such as `Content-Type` that only accept a single value).

     ngx.header.content_type = {'a', 'b'}